Skip to main content

 Match is actually the platform that ushered in the first generation of online dating.
 Registered in 1995, it went live at the head end of the dot-com boom and could attribute its early success to two factors:

 • Large user base: Match was (and continues to be) a large social network dedicated to dating.
-It gave users access to a large pool of dating prospects, thus setting the template for the online dating platforms that would follow.
+It gave users access to a large pool of dating prospects, setting the template for the online dating platforms that would follow.

-Currently, Match is one of several online dating platforms owned by Match Group, whose portfolio includes competitors Tinder, OkCupid, Hinge, Meetic, and Plenty of Fish.
+Currently, Match is one of several online dating platforms owned by Match Group, whose portfolio includes Tinder, OkCupid, Hinge, Meetic, and Plenty of Fish.

 Neither eHarmony nor Match was the first dating site to hit the nascent World Wide Web — that distinction goes to Kiss.com in 1994 — but they were the only ones among the first-generation platforms to last.
 Today, they continue to be two of the most well-known and widely used online dating services in the world.